hbeni/fgcom-mumble/client/plugin.spec.md

 Each packet contains ASCII-data in a single string with several `Field=Value` variables set.
 Fields are separated using comma.
 Records are separated using newline.
 The plugin will parse the incoming string field by field.
 Empty values ("`Field=,`") are to be ignored; in case the field was not initialized previously, sane defaults should be assumed.
 Fields are parsed from left to right; following repetitions of fields will overwrite earlier occurrences unless the latter value is emtpy.
 Field ordering is important only in this regard, but otherwise not significant.

 *For example*, if just a new frequency is submitted, it will just update that frequency.
 If the radio was not registered previously, a new instance will be created that defaults to "operational", until updates say otherwise (this is to support easy integration of ATC clients that do not want to simulate radio failures for example).

+The plugis internal state is cleaned from outdated data regularly.
+Any succesfull field parsing will update the `lastUpdate` timestamp for the affected identity, so UDP clients are expected to send data regularly (eg. every few seconds; for example the callsign).

 ### Core data